WICG/canvas-color-space/CanvasColorSpaceProposal.md

 }
 </pre>

 The changes to this interface are the addion of the optional ``ImageDataSettings`` argument.
-If this argument is unspecified, then the default values of ``encoding="uint8"`` and ``colorSpace="srgb"`` will be used (these defaults match previous behavior).
+If this argument is unspecified, then the default values of ``storageType="uint8"`` and ``colorSpace="srgb"`` will be used (these defaults match previous behavior).

 The ``getImageData`` method is responsible for converting the data from the canvas' internal format to the format requested in the ``ImageDataSettings``.

 ### Limitations
-* toDataURL and toBlob may be lossy, depending on the file format, when used on a canvas that has an encoding other than ``"uint8"``.
+* toDataURL and toBlob may be lossy, depending on the file format, when used on a canvas that has a storage type other than ``"uint8"``.
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.

 ### Adoption
 Lack of color management and color interoperability is a longstanding complaint about the canvas API.